retropipes/javamod/README.md

 SID, MP3, WAV, OGG, APE, FLAC, MIDI, AdLib ROL-Files (OPL), ...
 See the supported file types for a complete list.

-This is the original JavaMod project from Daniel "Quippy" Becker.
+This is RetroPipes' fork of the original JavaMod project from Daniel "Quippy" Becker.

 Download the JAR or the source code and compile for yourself.
 A double click on the jar-file should start it.
 If not, to manually start the player in GUI